eclipse-emfservices/emf-query/README.md

-# EMF Query - part of Eclipse [EMF Services](https://projects.eclipse.org/projects/modeling.emfservices)
+## Eclipse EMF Services - EMF Query

 **NOTE**: EMF Query, along with the rest of EMF Services, has moved to GitHub.
 The new official location of the source code is at https://github.com/eclipse/emf-query.